sinaakbarian/Deploy-CNN-on-google-cloud/README.md

          gunicorn -b :8889 app:app -t 120 --graceful-timeout 60

 Then open a browser go to http://localhost:8889/ and use the app.
-To deploy it on the GCP you need to install GCP SDK: https://cloud.google.com/sdk/install Once initialization is done
+To deploy it on the GCP you need to install GCP SDK: https://cloud.google.com/sdk/install.
+Once initialization is done:

                 gcloud init

-The app will be deployed with the following command
+The app will be deployed with the following command:

                 gcloud app deploy